MorseKOB/PyKOB/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Licenses for included/references Libraries/Modules
+## Licenses for referenced Libraries/Modules

-These applications/libraries/modules rely on other libraries/modules.
+The PyKOB applications/utilities/modules rely on other libraries/modules.
 Refer to `LICENSE-MODULES` for the license details of these libraries/modules.

-No modifications have been made to these libraries/modules and they are not included with this distribution, and therefore must be provided by the user of these applications/libraries/modules for proper operation.
+No modifications have been made to these libraries/modules and they are not included with this distribution, and therefore must be provided by the user of these applications/utilities/modules for proper operation.
 Refer to the library/module documentation for details of installing the library/module.